Welcome! Please read this entire page completely. Reach out to your instructors if you have any questions!

 We want you to feel empowered to skip some classes if you feel like there is a better way to spend your time.
-You can choose to miss up to 3 classes from the first two weeks of the inning:
+You can choose to miss up to 3 classes from the first few weeks of the inning:

 - JS: Data Types

 - JS: Object Literals